 The Sursee Campus Foundation is the largest Swiss training and seminar center for all specialists involved in the construction process.
 There is a seminar center as well as a vocational college for traffic infrastructure engineering, builders and the faculty of operational maintenance.
 Since a comprehensive renovation and extension of the extension 40 year-old sport tract was not practical for reasons of cost and space, the existing sports facilities were removed from the cramped grounds of the Campus area and installed in a new location.
-Planning of the renewal and removal of the sports facilities, consisting of a 50 m indoor swimming pool, triple sports hall and outdoor facilities, was started in 2013 and the opening will be in spring 2019.
+Planning of the renewal and removal of the sports facilities, consisting of a 50 m indoor swimming pool, triple sports hall and outdoor facilities, was started in 2013 and opened in spring 2019.

 The two halls with the existing parking garage define a triangular area, under which the changing rooms, toilet facilities, fitness room, house utilities and adjoining rooms are housed.
 The three building parts are structurally designed as one unit and are consequently separated by a dilatation joint.
 The defining structural elements are the roof construction, the pillars and the walls.
 The rhythm of the ceiling supports is reflected in the design of the location structure.